mertilogat/NSUT_Placement_Portal/README.md

 ## Support

 For issues or questions:
-1. Check `MANUAL_TEST_CHECKLIST.md`
-2. Review `viva_notes.md`
-3. Check database logs in XAMPP
+1. Check database logs in XAMPP
-4. Review Flask console output for errors
+2. Review Flask console output for errors

 ---